Automated Risk Management Mechanisms in DeFi Lending Protocols: A Crosschain Comparative Analysis of Aave and Compound: Introduction

 {\bf Contribution:} Our findings reveal that v3 lending protocols have better risk management, particularly when deployed on L2 blockchains.
 Unlike the v2 protocols deployed on L1, where liquidations have no significant effect on revenue, v3 protocols---especially on L2---exhibit a positive relationship between liquidations and TVL, and a positive relationship between liquidations and TR.
 This suggests that the enhanced design of v3, combined with the scalability and lower transaction costs of L2, strengthens the resilience of the protocol during market stress.
 The results also point to a split in user preferences, such that institutional users gravitate toward L1 for its liquidity and ecosystem depth, while retail users prefer L2 for its cost efficiency.

 The remainder of this study is arranged as follows: Section~\ref{sec:background} presents an introduction to the DeFi lending market and discusses the relevant literature in this field and how our research contributes to it.
 In Section~\ref{sec:data collection}, we present our data collection process.
 In Section~\ref{sec:Method-performance}, we discuss the empirical methodology used in our study.
 Section~\ref{sec:Results} interprets the relevant empirical findings and discusses the corresponding results.
 Finally, Section~\ref{Sec:conc} concludes.
+All code and data are publicly available.\footnote{\href{https://github.com/ErumIftikhar/DefiLending_Data_Code}{https://github.com/ErumIftikhar/DefiLending\_Data\_Code}.}